-If weather conditions indicate fire danger is elevated — for example, if there are strong winds, low humidity and the vegetation is dry — we may temporarily shut off power to some customers in areas with a high risk of wildfires.
+If conditions indicate fire danger is elevated — for example, if there are strong winds, low humidity, dry vegetation, there is a fire threat to electric structure or a public safety risk — we may temporarily shut off power to some customers in areas with a high risk of wildfires.
 This is called a Public Safety Power Shutoff and is meant to keep communities safe.

 Sign up or update your contact information to receive emails, texts or phone calls about PSPS events and other outages in your area.